Eileen Gordon: Career

 She worked as a teacher for the Mawney School in Romford.
 At the 1986 local elections, Gordon and her husband Tony were the Labour candidates for Collier Row, centred on the area of that name in Havering (part of the Romford constituency).
 However, both council seats were held by the Conservative Party.

 Gordon was an assistant to the Labour MP for West Ham, Tony Banks, from 1990 to 1997.

 She contested the Conservative-held seat of Romford for Labour at the 1992 general election, but was unsuccessful.
 In 1994, she stood for election to Havering Council again, this time for Gidea Park (named for the area of the same name).

 The 1992 general election had been her party's fourth loss in a row, but in 1997, as part of the landslide victory spearheaded by party leader Tony Blair, Gordon won Romford, becoming the first Labour elected MP for the seat since 1970.
 Whilst in Parliament, she was a member of the Broadcasting Select Committee from 1998 to 2001, and the Health Select Committee, from 1999 to 2001.

 However, despite Blair winning a second term as Prime Minister at the subsequent 2001 election, Gordon lost her seat to the Conservative candidate Andrew Rosindell.
 It was one of the few Labour losses at that election, which saw her party retain its large majority from the 1997 election.

-Following her election defeat, she returned to work as a researcher for Tony Banks, who left the House of Commons at the 2005 general election, becoming a member of the House of Lords until his death in 2006.